pontus-vision/pontus-vision/README.md

 # Installation

-The easiest way to deploy the Pontus Vision platform on Ubuntu 20.04 is to run either a VM or bare-metal is to start a k3s cluster, and follow the instructions below:
+The easiest way to deploy the Pontus Vision platform is to run either a VM or bare-metal Ubuntu 20.04 OS, and follow the instructions below:

 <!--
 **<details><summary>Docker 🐳</summary>**